Graduate Fellow 2008-2009

 In 2006 he was the recipient of a grant from the Program for Cultural Cooperation between Spain’s Ministry of Culture and United States Universities to support research in Spain.
 While at Tulane he passed doctoral candidacy exams with distinction and received the Peter T. Cominos Memorial Award for Best Research Paper of Publishable Quality by a Graduate Student in the Department of History and the Roger Thayer Stone Center Award for Best Campus-Wide Graduate Paper on a Latin American Topic.
 Dr. Conway earned his M.A. degree from The University of Southern Mississippi and a B.A. from The University of Wales, Swansea.

-In Fall of 2009 Dr. Conway will begin a tenure-track position in Latin American History at Montclair State University, New Jersey.
+In Fall of 2009 Dr. Conway began a tenure-track position in Latin American History at Montclair State University, New Jersey.